Fr0styProductions/Zombies-Declassified-Patches/README.md

  - Fixed Map art For Moon
  - Fixed Map art For Shangri-La
  - Fixed Map art For Ascension
+ - Solo/Any Player EE on Moon
+ - Solo/Any Player EE on Ascension
+ - Solo/Any Player EE on Shangri-La
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Installation: